Guys, who doesn’t want bigger arms? If you’re reading this article I guess you want to know a few tips or secrets that will accelerate your growth.

 One programme you may try heavy supersets; 6 reps heavy hammer curls, 10 seconds rest then do another 6 reps heavy barbell curls.

-The next programme you may do 20-25 reps of a cable curl, rest for 60 seconds then go again.
+The next programme you may do 20-25 reps of a cable curl and focus on squeezing, rest for 60 seconds then go again.

 Your brachialis is a muscle which is situated between your biceps and triceps muscle and most people neglect training this, but you shouldn’t.
 A well-developed brachialis will push your biceps muscles away from the midline of your arm giving you an overall bigger look, a peaked bicep and that split which separates biceps and triceps.
 I guarantee your arm growth will take off when you start training this muscle.